FIRST: WHAT IS PLANNING?

 PLANNING costs only 1% of the project budget and yet has premium value because it is easy to make changes at a very low cost, usually less than 1% of the value received.

-DESIGN fees are around 9% of the project budget and still have a high value because it is relatively inexpensive to make changes, but the cost of changes grows as the project develops and can reach the point where the cost of the change is equal to the value received.
+DESIGN and engineering fees are around 9% of the project budget and still have a high value because it is relatively inexpensive to make changes, but the cost of changes grows as the project develops and can reach the point where the cost of the change is equal to the value received.

 BUILDING uses 90% of the project budget but has commodity-like value and it is increasingly expensive to make changes, sometimes costing two times the value received.